idrinth-thalui/core/dialogue/idrinthFollowerDialogueIdle.md

 - Do tell if you need to rest.
 - You know I could walk on all night, but what about you?
 - A good day for a brisk walk.
-- Sabrecats are fierce predators.
+- Sabre cats are fierce predators.
-- A sabrecat makes a fine trophy.
+- A sabre cat makes a fine trophy.
 - Does it smell like troll here?
 - Children stories tell of trolls hiding under bridges and taxing all who want to cross it.
 - I have seen troll dolls.
 Clearly made by someone who never encountered a troll.